Today, you’re going to learn everything about how to use CBD oil for anxiety.

-It's critical that when you're looking to treat the symptoms of anxiety with Cannabis (dry herb), always go for a high CBD strain.
-High-CBD means there's at least as much CBD as THC in it (AT LEAST a 1:1 ratio).
+It's critical that when you're looking to treat the symptoms of anxiety with Cannabis (dry herb), to always go for a high CBD strain.
+High-CBD means there's at least as much CBD as THC in the strain (AT LEAST a 1:1 ratio).

 High amounts of THC can exacerbate feelings of paranoia or restlessness, while CBD inhibits exactly these symptoms.